 Create a New View

-If you would like to create a new analytics dashboard view, you can click the name of your current view to expose a dropdown menu.
+If you would like to create a new view, click the name of your current view to expose a dropdown menu.
 This is where you can toggle between views, and create a new one by clicking Create New View.

 Once you create a new view, you will be prompted to click the Add Card button to start

 your first chart or graph.
 You can add as many cards as you'd like, and edit them any time.

 You can toggle between different time ranges to visualize your data in a way that makes the most sense for you.
 By default, views display data from the past week, but you can adjust this by clicking the Show dropdown in the upper left.

 - Last 7 Days